Second Turkic Khaganate: Crisis

-Decline

-The deaths of Tonyukuk (726) and Kul Tigin (731) removed Bilge's best advisors.
-It is reported that Bilge was killed by poison, but the poison was slow-acting and he killed his murderers before he died.
-Bilge was succeeded by his elder son Yollıg Khagan, and later Yollıg was succeeded by his brother Tengri Qaghan.
-After the death of Tengri Qaghan, the empire began to disintegrate.
-The Ashina tribe was less and less able to cope with central power.
-The young Tengri Qaghan was killed by his uncle, Kutlug Yabghu, who seized power.
-War broke out with the tribal groups of the Uyghurs, the Basmils and the Karluks, and Kutluk Yabgu Khagan and his followers died in the fighting.

-Defeat
+After Qapaghan's death, the empire erupted in civil war between the lineages of Qapaghan led by Inel Qaghan and Ilterish led by Kul Tigin.
+Kul Tigin, the son of Ilterish Qaghan, defeated Qapaghan's sons and killed all members of their lineage as well as Qapaghan's advisors with the exception of Tonyukuk.
+Kul Tigin enthroned his elder brother as Bilge Qaghan and together they spent most of their time re-conquering tribes that had broken away during the war.
+In 620, the Turks attacked the Tang and extracted a yearly tributary payment of 100,000 balls of silk as part of the peace negotiations.
+Bilge was assassinated in 734 and power passed to his son, Yollıg Khagan.
+Yollıg died within a year and his brother, Tengri Qaghan, succeeded him.
+Tengri was a young boy at the time and the empire entered a regency under his mother, Qutluğ Säbäg Qatun, who was a daughter of Tonyukuk.
+Tengri's uncles split the empire among themselves until Tengri was assassinated in 741.
+An alliance of former subject tribes including the Basmyls, Karluks, and Uyghurs destroyed the Second Turkic Khaganate in 744.
+In the aftermath, the Uyghurs defeated their allies and founded the Uyghur Khaganate ruled by the Yaoluoge clan.

+Fall

 Golden Crown of Bilge Qaghan from the burial site at Khoshoo Tsaidam.

 Kutlug I Bilge Khagan of Uyghurs allied himself with the Karluks and Basmyls.
 In 744 Kutlug seized Ötüken and beheaded the last Göktürk qaghan, Ozmish Qaghan.
 His head was sent to the Tang court.
 In the span of a few years, the Uyghurs gained mastery of Inner Asia and established the Uyghur Khaganate.
 Kulun Beg succeeded his father Ozmish.
-The Tang emperor Xuanzong decided to destroy the last traces of the Turkic Khaganate and sent general Wang Zhongsi Kulun's forces.
+The Tang emperor Xuanzong decided to destroy the last traces of the Turkic Khaganate and sent general Wang Zhongsi to Kulun's forces.
 Meanwhile, Ashina Shi was deposed by Kutlug.
-Wang Zhongsi, defeated the eastern flank of Turkic army headed by Apa Tarkhan.
+Wang Zhongsi defeated the eastern flank of the Turkic army headed by Apa Tarkhan.
 Although Kulun Beg tried to escape, he was arrested by the Uyghurs and was beheaded in 745.
 Most of the Türks fled to other Turkic tribes like the Basmyl.
 However, a group including Qutluğ Säbäg Qatun, Bilge Khagan's widow, and Tonyukuk's daughter, took refuge in the Tang dynasty.
 The Tang emperor legitimised her as a princess and she was appointed as the ruler of her people.